Amazon Tax Information Interview and IRS Annual Reporting FAQ

 Applicable to non-U.S. Payees only

-A: The U.S. IRS requires Curse to collect up to 30% from payments issued to non-U.S. persons who receive certain payments.
+A: The U.S. IRS requires Union for Gamers to collect up to 30% from payments issued to non-U.S. persons who receive certain payments.
 Any applicable withholding tax will automatically be deducted from your payment(s).

 You may be eligible for a reduced rate of U.S. withholding tax under certain circumstances.
 For example, if your country of permanent residence has an income tax treaty with the U.S. The list of tax treaty countries and applicable rates can be found in IRS Publication 515.